bevyengine/bevy/examples/README.md

 Example | File | Description
 --- | --- | ---
 `bevymark` | [`tools/bevymark.rs`](./tools/bevymark.rs) | A heavy sprite rendering workload to benchmark your system with Bevy
+`scene_viewer` | [`tools/scene_viewer.rs`](./tools/scene_viewer.rs) | A simple way to view glTF models with Bevy.
+Just run `cargo run --release --example scene_viewer -- /path/to/model.gltf#Scene0`, replacing the path as appropriate.
+With no arguments it will load the FieldHelmet glTF model from the repository assets subdirectory.

 ## Transforms